How Do Men Fall In Love? Tips For Reading Your Significant Other

 “Regardless of gender, reading someone can be complex and everyone gives off different signals.
 Affirm yourself for putting yourself out there while also knowing some of the unknowns in dating make it exciting.
 Falling in love is a beautiful thing, but it is also okay to be scared.” - Ryan Smith, LPC, NCC

-Gauging someone’s feelings, particularly in matters of romance, may involve learning to read their behaviors and potentially “decode” what they’re saying when you communicate.
+Gauging someone’s feelings, particularly in matters of romance, may involve learning to read their behaviors and potentially “decode” what they’re saying about falling in love when you communicate.
 While generalizing isn’t always helpful, and it’s always best to approach the topic directly, it’s normal to feel apprehensive about talking to a man about his feelings about you.

 There are several things to keep in mind about men when it comes to how they fall in love—some of them may fit better with heterosexual relationships, but most of them are flexible and can apply to everyone.